 Bevill State does not participate in the Federal Student Loan program.
 Students may wish to pursue a private/alternative loan option.
 Alternative Loans are private loans made through lending institutions based on the student's level of creditworthiness as determined by the lender.
 The student's level of creditworthiness affects the loan terms and if a cosigner is required.
+The college is not able to recommend, promote or endorse any specific loan products or lenders.
+Students should discuss all aid options before enrolling in any student loan program and should only borrow conservatively.
 Students should decide upon a lender that best meets his or her needs.
 Private/alternative loans will be certified upon the request from the lender and the student.
 The loan amount may not exceed the student's Cost of Attendance.
 Students must complete a Private Loan Request Form.
 Students must be enrolled for a minimum of 6 credit hours to be eligible.
 Tuition and fees must be paid before the remaining loan balance will be disbursed.
 The balance will not be disbursed until the 14th day of class and is dependent upon student attendance.